werf/werf/docs/pages_en/usage/deploy/templates.md

 For templating, werf uses Helm-based templating implemented using the [Go text/template](https://pkg.go.dev/text/template) package.

-Any Helm pattern can be used with werf.
+Any Helm template can be used with werf.
 While werf offers a number of extra features on top of what Helm templating does, using these extra features is completely optional.

 ## Template files